 Coating the pigeon breasts in egg white and starch makes the meat tender and succulent.
 The soft cooking chorizo turns the mash into a meal in itself and works well with the pigeon.
 Red wine butter sauce is slightly over the top but does add another taste profile.

 - 12 pigeon breasts, boned, skinned and secondary skin and sinew removed

-- 1 tablespoon olive oil, plus another 6 tablespoons for cooking the pigeon
+- 1 tbsp olive oil, plus another 6 tablespoons for cooking the pigeon

 - 2 small soft cooking chorizo, about 200g total weight, skinned and cut into 5mm cubes

-- 3 tablespoons red wine or balsamic vinegar
+- 3 tbsp red wine or balsamic vinegar

 - 1 shallots, very finely chopped